 - 7.3 The SPFM makes it clear that in most circumstances public bodies should obtain the best possible price on the open market when disposing of assets.
-The Chief Executive may authorise the acceptance of offers to purchase heritable property owned by the Authority which it has declared as surplus to operational requirements, and which has, where appropriate, been placed on the open market, provided: - a) the Chief Executive, having regard to all the circumstances, including the terms and conditions of the offer(s) received, considers an offer to be the best (though not necessarily the highest) offer received; - where the Chief Executive proposes to accept an offer contrary to professional advice, or where the Chief Executive proposes to accept an offer which contains unusual conditions, the Authority must obtain any additional approval required in terms of the SPFM; - c) the proposed sale price does not exceed £1,000,000;

-- d) in any circumstances the sale of more than one property to the same buyer within any financial year requires approval by the Scottish Government following recommendation by the Resources Committee and the Board. - 7.4 The general principle is that public bodies should obtain the best possible price on the open market when disposing of assets.
+The financial delegations matrix sets out the authorisation of offers to purchase heritable property owned by the Authority which it has declared as surplus to operational requirements, and which has, where appropriate, been placed on the open market, provided: - a) the Chief Executive, having regard to all the circumstances, including the terms and conditions of the offer(s) received, considers an offer to be the best (though not necessarily the highest) offer received; and - b) where the Chief Executive proposes to accept an offer contrary to professional advice, or where the Chief Executive proposes to accept an offer which contains unusual conditions, the Authority must obtain any additional approval required in terms of the SPFM; - 7.4 The general principle is that public bodies should obtain the best possible price on the open market when disposing of assets.
 In some circumstances there may be a need to dispose of an asset at less than market value but as per the SPFM these must deliver wider public benefits, consistent with the principles of Best Value. - 7.5 It is recognised that the Authority may from time to time be obliged to dispose of heritable property to a community body where that community body has invoked a Right to Buy contained in the Land Reform (Scotland) Act 2003 (as amended).
 For the avoidance of doubt, such transactions shall be deemed to be of a routine nature.